 The constellation of ADT-induced side effects involves multiple organ systems that have the potential to affect several functional and psychological domains.
 Not surprisingly, multiple HRQOL measures are impacted by hormonal therapy.
-Men with PC are a vulnerable population that suffer from anxiety and distress, and the addition of further HRQOL stressors secondary to ADT warrants discussion.
+Men with PCa are a vulnerable population that suffer from anxiety and distress, and the addition of further HRQOL stressors secondary to ADT warrants discussion.

-Several reports regarding the impact of ADT on several HRQOL measures are available.
-In a population based, prospective cohort study that included 1600 men with localized PC and age-matched controls, patients on ADT were more likely to experience a decline in general physical and mental health scores at three years of follow-up (138).
-Likewise, Fowler et al found a profound decrement on multiple HRQOL indices in men receiving ADT following radical prostatectomy, including impact of cancer and treatment, worries about cancer and dying, and concerns regarding body image, mental health, general health, activity and energy (139).
-These results are consistent with RCT data, which have consistently demonstrated a significant deterioration in sexual function in men receiving various forms of ADT (140) (141).
-The aforementioned studies evaluated mostly historical cohorts, but contemporary data using validated questionnaires report similar findings.
-Specifically, studies have found lower vitality and hormonal HRQOL scores in patients receiving neoadjuvant ADT prior to RT (142) (143).
-The lower vitality and hormonal scores may indicate worse hot flashes, depression, lack of energy and increased body weight.
-Overall, the data support a significant impact on various HRQOL measures in men with PC undergoing ADT.
+Several reports regarding the impact of ADT on many HRQOL measures are available.
+In a population-based, prospective cohort study that included 1600 men with localized PCa and age-matched controls, patients on ADT were more likely to experience a decline in general physical and mental health scores at three years of followup.138 Likewise, Fowler et al found a profound decrement on multiple HRQOL indices in men receiving ADT following radical prostatectomy, including impact of cancer and treatment; worries about cancer and dying; and concerns regarding body image, mental health, general health, activity, and energy.
+139 These results are compatible with RCT data, which have consistently demonstrated a significant deterioration in sexual function in men receiving various forms of ADT.
+140,141 The aforementioned studies evaluated mostly historical cohorts, but contemporary data using validated questionnaires report similar findings.
+Specifically, studies have found lower vitality and hormonal HRQOL scores in patients receiving neoadjuvant ADT prior to RT.
+142,143 The lower vitality and hormonal scores may indicate worse hot flashes, depression, lack of energy, and increased body weight.
+Overall, the data support a significant impact on various HRQOL measures in men with PCa receiving ADT.